The 8 things you will need in order to qualify for investment property financing

 5) Emergency Funds / Closing Costs

 In addition to the down payment, you will also need to show at least 1.5% of the purchase price in closing costs to the lender.
 You will also want to have a contingency fund set aside that will help you deal with unexpected expenses.
 Many investors choose to use a HELOC (Home Equity Line of Credit) secured by their home, or money in a savings / brokerage account.
-This is a provision to ensure that you have funds set aside in the case of an emergency.
+This is a provision to ensure that you have funds set aside in the case of an emergency, such as vacancy or a big ticket maintenance item.

 6) Existing Property Details